Estimote/iOS-Proximity-SDK/README.md

 ## Additional features
 ### Caching data for limited internet connection use cases
-+Since the version [0.13.0](https://github.com/Estimote/iOS-Proximity-SDK/releases/tag/v0.13.0) the ProximityObserver will persist necessary data locally, so that when there is no internet access, it may still be able to do proximity observation using that data.
+Since the version [0.13.0](https://github.com/Estimote/iOS-Proximity-SDK/releases/tag/v0.13.0) the ProximityObserver will persist necessary data locally, so that when there is no internet access, it may still be able to do proximity observation using that data.
 The only need is to call `startObserving()` on `EPXProximityObserver` instance at least once when the internet connection is available - it will fetch all the necessary data from the Estimote Cloud, and will store them locally for the later use.

 ## Example app
 The demo requires at least two Proximity or Location beacons configured for Estimote Monitoring with tags: